• Be open to all people no matter what faith journey they are on.

 We have shared in summer service for two years now during the month of July and August.
 This has been an important way to share and create community together.

-The church Zoom account is open every Wednesday morning at 10:00AM -11:00AM for fellowship.
-Community coffee is open to everyone and is a great time to catch up and stay up to date on what is happening in the community.
+Morning Community coffee is open to everyone and is a great time to catch up and stay up to date on what is happening in the community.
 If you would like to join in, 'but are not sure what to expect' please contact us!
-(See Events)

 Headwaters Health Centre serves much of our community.
 We are supporters of and participants in the chaplaincy program at Headwaters Hospital.

 The community collects items for the local food banks.
 This is an ongoing program.
 We collect non-perishable food items.
 At times, we do focused drives for local food banks.
 We also donate to surrounding area food bank such as Orangeville and Bolton, ON.
 If you or someone you know are in need please contact us.